jefutte/AzureMonitor/README.md

 Contributions are welcome.

 ## What is this project *not*?
 The truth to monitoring servers.
-It's one way of doing it, and there is definetely other ways to do it.
+It's one way of doing it, and there is definitely other ways to do it.
 Evaluate what your needs are, and deploy the correct solution.
 It is not a scalable solution that works across Azure Landing Zones - *yet*, might look into that at some point.

 Other Azure Monitor projects worth looking at: